lifewinning/lifewinning/resume.md

 title: Hello!
 photo: for_sure_man.jpg
 permalink: /resume/
 who: "I'm just a person.
 I live on a <a href=https://www.youtube.com/watch?v=QI4NvgpjXYo>small island off the coast of America</a>.
-I wrote <a href=http://mhpbooks.com/books/networks-of-new-york/>a book</a> about finding the internet on the street.<br><br>I am terrible at being professionally legible and enough people have shamed me about this that I'm making an effort. "
+I wrote <a href=http://mhpbooks.com/books/networks-of-new-york/>a book</a> about finding the internet on the street.<br><br>I am terrible at being professionally legible and enough people have shamed me about this that I'm making an effort."
 ---

 ## Wait But How Do You Make Money?

 I do a range of things to make money.
 Sometimes I do residencies and fellowships, freelance writing words, freelance writing code, and sometimes sell things I've made.
-I also have a [Patreon](http://patreon.com/lifewinning) that helps cover the bills.
+I also have a [Patreon](http://patreon.com/lifewinning).

 And, yes, I could always use more work.
 If you think I could be useful to your endeavors please get in touch at [lifewinning@gmail.com](mailto:lifewinning@gmail.com).